 Reading is one of the noblest activities you can ever engage in.
 But, despite the world of knowledge and imagination that lies in every library, too many people never pick up a book again after they finish school.
 What a tragedy!
 Not only are these poor souls are forgoing an opportunity for knowledge and entertainment, but they are missing out on all the health benefits of reading!
 And no, reading your newsfeed on your cell phone is not the same thing.
 We’ve researched the health benefits of reading to convince you to get to the next item on your reading list.

 Relaxes the mind

 Find yourself frazzled and exhausted?
 Time to pick up a book for some stress relief, a University of Sussex study found.
-From the findings, 68% of people were less stressed after reading, which is greater compared other relaxation approaches.
-To enhance your stress relieving ritual, settle down with a cup of tea or invest in some essential oils.
+From the findings, 68% of people were less stressed after reading, which is greater compared to other relaxation approaches.
+To enhance your stress-relieving ritual, settle down with a cup of tea or invest in some essential oils.

 Boosts brain function

 Reading is like continuously treating yourself to new knowledge and wisdom.
 Regular reading even increases your intelligence by widening your vocabulary, improving your critical think skills, and improving your understanding of the world around you.
 Many studies have shown that reading increases cognitive ability as well.
 That means you aren’t only learning new things, but your brain works at a more advanced level.